Overview

 Travel to Siem Reap

-Siem Reap, a resort town in northwestern Cambodia, is the gateway to the ruins of Angkor, the seat of the Khmer kingdom from the 9th - 15th centuries.
-Angkor's vast complex of intricate stone buildings includes preserved Angkor Wat, the main temple, which is pictured on Cambodia's flag.
-Giant, mysterious faces are carved into the Bayon Temple at Angkor Thom.
+Siem Reap, a resort town in northwestern Cambodia, is the gateway to Angkor, the former seat of the Khmer kingdom from the 9th to 15th centuries.
+Angkor’s vast complex includes the iconic Angkor Wat, featured on Cambodia’s flag, and the Bayon Temple at Angkor Thom, known for its towering stone faces.

 Cambodian Phare Circus show